 The other gripe I have with Mirka is they seem to be the bully boys of the industry.
 They’d rather spend big money sending solicitors’ letters out to decorators who say something negative about them on Facebook, rather than reaching out and dealing with the problem directly.
 It’s pathetic really, and just shows how defensive they are of problems at the company.

 How does the Deros Compare with its Competitors?

 Well, a Mirka Deros is cheaper than the Festool 150/5 plus, lighter, more comfortable to use and a lot more dust-free!!
-The only massive drawback is the build quality.
+The only thing Festool have over Mirka is the build quality.
 I know individual cases are different, but Festool seem to go on and on forever from what I’ve seen.

 Where to Buy?

 Well you can go online, but I’m a decorator with several trade accounts.
 I always feel safer making a big purchase like this from somewhere I deal with day-to-day.
 That way I can just leave them to sort out any problems that occur.
-Johnstone’s Decorating Centre have started stocking Mirka sanders and can offer extremely competitive prices, often cheaper than you’ll find online.
+Johnstone’s Decorating Centre have started stocking Mirka sanders and can offer extremely competitive prices, but it may be even cheaper to shop online.

 Mirka Deros Review – by Mike Cupit